-- Improving school attendance by carrying out home visits, attending meeting with the parent / carer - To identify with parents the reason for poor attendance and work with parents to achieve improved attendance and reduce exclusions - Monitor attendance levels & punctuality - Offer parent contracts and attendance plans - Identify patterns of absence - Talk to pupils on a 1:1 basis regarding attendance related matters - Offer group work sessions to remove the barriers to attendance including friendship groups - Refer to outside agencies for additional support for families including School Health, CYPS, Attendance Service, Police, Youth Offending Team & Social Care
+- Improving school attendance by carrying out home visits, attending meeting with the parent / carer, offer of Early Help Plan where appropriate. - To identify with parents the reason for poor attendance and work with parents to achieve improved attendance and reduce exclusions - To build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Build a better understanding for parents to see the connections with good attendance and attainment levels. - Monitor attendance levels & punctuality - Offer parent contracts and attendance plans - Identify patterns of absence - Talk to pupils on a 1:1 basis regarding attendance related matters - Offer group work sessions to remove the barriers to attendance including friendship groups - Consideration for internal attendance monitoring.